-In this section various project deliverables of the technical work packages T1-4 will be published, as soon as they are available.
+In this page the most important project deliverables of the technical work packages T1-4 are published.

 WP T1 - Building stock analysis and documentation of good practice building solutions

 - Deliverable D.T1.1.1 Historic building typologies of the Alpine Space:

 Munich University of Applied Sciences in collaboration with all the project partners analysed the HB stock in Alpine Space.
 Based on existing databases/heritage repositories, they subdivided the HB stock into different representative building typologies considering use, geometry, location, climate, architectural characteristics, construction and build-ing age.